conradakunga/Blog/_posts/2025-04-19-designing-building-packaging-a-scalable-testable-net-open-source-component-part-3-project-setup.md

 </Project>
 ```

-The simplest way is to **delete** the `PackageReferences` and add them again afresh via command line.
+The simplest way is to **delete** all the `PackageReferences` and add them again afresh via command line.

 ```bash
 dotnet add package coverlet.collector